-- a) Credit risk: until December 31st, 2007, the Bank calculated the capital requirements in accordance with the requirements of Basel I. As of 2008, Basel II requirements related to capital assignment are required for the Romanian banking system, the Bank opting for credit risk standard model - b) Currency risk: capital assignment for currency capital is calculated under the standard pattern, in the context of implementing Basel II requirements agreement. - c) Operational risk: as of 2008, the Bank calculates the capital requirement for operational risk under the basic indicator pattern, in the context of implementing Basel II requirements agreement.
+a) Credit risk: the Bank applies the standardized model to determine the capital requirement for credit risk.

+- b) Currency risk: assigning capital for currency risk is determined based on the standardized model, in the context of implementing Basel II requirements agreement. - c) Operational risk: the Bank calculates the capital requirement for operational risk under the basic indicator pattern, in the context of implementing Basel II requirements agreement.

-On 31.12.2019, the bank's annual turnover was of RON 288.04 thousands and the return on assets was of 1.6%.
-At consolidated level, the annual turnover was of RON 291.3 thousands.
+On 31.12.2020, the bank's annual turnover was of RON 248.96 millions and the return on assets rate was of -0.3%.
+At consolidated level, the annual turnover was of RON 249.86 millions.